State Summary

 Mix of hand count and retabulation

-Any recount conducted under the direction, supervision, and control of the state board of canvassers is conducted in the same manner (as far as applicable) as is provided for the conduct of recounts by county boards of canvassers.
+Unless otherwise provided by law, a recount conducted under the direction, supervision, and control of the state board of canvassers must be conducted in the same manner as provided for the conduct of recounts by county boards of canvassers.
 Mich.
 Comp.
-Laws § 168.891.
+Laws § 168.878(2).

 Initiating Mechanisms